DeplanckeLab/Neuro_Droso_ND75KD/README.md

 This tedious task generated the [Pan_neuro_integrated_markers_annotation.txt](./data/Pan_neuro_integrated_markers_annotation.txt) file, containing an annotation for each cluster.
 We propagated this annotation to each cell in the next step.

 #### 1.2.c Adding these metadata to the Seurat object
+We do this after all metadata were generated, in step 1.4.

 ### 1.3.
 Running pySCENIC and adding regulon data to the Seurat object
 Now, we will run the pySCENIC pipeline in Python, using the [aertslab/pyscenic:0.12.1](https://hub.docker.com/r/aertslab/pyscenic/tags) Docker image available on the DockerHub.